Mitch Marner: 2020–21

 Due to the COVID-19 pandemic and resultant limitations on cross-border travel, the 2020–21 NHL season occurred under a vastly different arrangement than previously, with the Leafs grouped in an all-Canadian North Division and playing exclusively within that division for the regular season.
 On April 15, 2021, Marner became the fourth player in Maple Leafs history to record at least five consecutive seasons with 40 assists.
 The Maple Leafs finished first in the North Division, and faced the Montreal Canadiens in the first round of the 2021 Stanley Cup playoffs, where they were considered the heavy favourites to win, which would have been the team's first playoff series win since 2004.
 The Leafs lost the first game of the series, but won the next three to take a seeming stranglehold.
 However, they went on to lose the next three games and the series 4–3, the team's fifth-straight early exit.
-Marner again scored only four assists in the post-season, this time in seven games, further amplifying criticism of his perceived underperformance.
+Marner again scored only four assists in the postseason, this time in seven games, further amplifying criticism of his perceived underperformance.
 At the end of the year, Marner was named to the NHL First All-Star Team on right wing, the first time a Maple Leafs player was named to the NHL's First All-Star team since Börje Salming in 1977.